Bosniaks in Kosovo: Politics

 There are several Bosniak political parties in Kosovo and the oldest one is the Bosniak Party of Democratic Action of Kosovo (Bošnjačka stranka demokratske akcije Kosova).

 Current status

 Following the end of the Kosovo War, Bosniaks faced ongoing discrimination by Albanians who associated them with Serbs.
 Between 1999 and 2001, 80 Bosniaks went missing, were killed or injured.
 Bosniaks encounter high unemployment and poor education in Kosovo due to a lack of schools conducting studies in the Bosnian language.
 The return of Bosniaks who escaped Kosovo during the Kosovo War has been a slow process.
 Many are instead opting to sell their homes to leave for Bosnia and Herzegovina and Western Europe.

-The Bosnian language is recognized as an local official language in the municipalities of Dragash, Pejë and Prizren, and as a language in official use in the municipality of Istog.
+The Bosnian language is recognized as a local official language in the municipalities of Dragash, Pejë and Prizren, and as a language in official use in the municipality of Istog.

 The Bosniak community in Kosovo, by Constitution, has three guaranteed seats in the Assembly of Kosovo.